 - Vorbis, the villain of Small Gods, has completely black eyes (described as a desert adaptation akin to wearing sunglasses inside your eyeballs).

-- Mr. Teatime from Hogfather has an artificial eye that is portrayed like this in the live action adaptation (in the book his real eye has a shrunken iris the size of a pinhole).
+- Mr. Teatime from Hogfather has an artificial eye that is portrayed like this, while his remaining natural eye has a shrunken iris the size of a pinhole.

 - A sign of possession by some kind of alien superweapon in the Doctor Who Eighth Doctor Adventures novel The Fall of Yquatine.